apryakhin/legion.stanford.edu/tutorial08.md

 each sub-region in the disjoint partition.
-The need for these ghost cells means that some cells will exist in multiple sub-regions and therefore the partition will be aliased.
+The need for these ghost cells means that some cells will exist in multiple sub-regions and therefore sub-regions of the partition may overlap.

-We create two separate `DomainColoring` objects that are used for storing the colorings for each of our two partitions (line 58).
-We then compute the `Rect` value each sub-region for both partitions for that we want to create (lines 62-101).
-Note there are two different cases to handle for the disjoint partition and four for the aliased partition
-(see comments in the code for more details).
+We create the disjoint partition with `create_equal_partition` as we did the previous example (lines 51-52).
+For the new, aliased partition we use another runtime method called `create_partition_by_restriction` (lines 53-58).
+This method works by multiplying every index point in the color space of the partition by a transform matrix, to determine the offset of the subregion to create.
+This essentially allows us to create a bunch of overlapping subregions of the same size, with a certain offset between them.

-After we've computed the two colorings we create the two partitions of the index space
-(lines 97-100) and then obtain the corresponding logical partitions (lines 103-106).
+After we've computed the two index partitions we obtain the corresponding logical partitions (lines 60-63).
 The following figure shows the resulting logical region tree for the application.

 ![](/images/stencil_partition.svg)